 According to the Centers for Disease Control and Prevention (CDC), 7.6 percent of people over the age of 12 have depression in any 2-week period.
 This is substantial and shows the scale of the issue.

 According to the World Health Organization (WHO), depression is the most common illness worldwide and the leading cause of disability.
 They estimate that 350 million people are affected by depression, globally.

 - Depression seems to be more common among women than men.

 - Life events, such as bereavement, produce mood changes that can usually be distinguished from the features of depression.

 - The causes of depression are not fully understood but are likely to be a complex combination of genetic, biological, environmental, and psychosocial factors.

-Depression is a mental health disorder.
-It is a mood disorder characterized by persistently low mood and a feeling of sadness and loss of interest.
-Depression is a persistent problem, not a passing one - the average length of a depressive episode is 6-8 months.
+Depression is a mood disorder characterized by persistently low mood and a feeling of sadness and loss of interest.
+It is a persistent problem, not a passing one, lasting on average 6 to 8 months.